 While Perast, Montenegro seems wildly remote, it is actually easily accessible from many nearby destinations.

-How To Get From Kotor to Perast
+How To Get from Kotor to Perast

 Kotor Perast Bus

-We first visited Perast when we were staying in Kotor.
-For our day trip from Kotor to Perast, we utilized the convenient local public bus operated by Bus Line.
-The Kotor to Perast Bus ticket cost €1 and we made the trip in about 25 minutes.
+For our first day trip from Kotor to Perast, we utilized the convenient local public bus operated by Bus Line.
+The Kotor to Perast Bus ticket cost €2 and we made the trip in about 25 minutes.

-The Blue Line buses depart from the main Kotor bus station at least every hour, and even more frequently in the peak summertime.
 We hopped on a Blue Line bus at this stop in front of the Kotor fresh market.
 To find an official Kotor bus timetable, we recommend going to the bus station.

 In Perast, we were dropped off on the main square along the waterfront.
-Not all buses take the lower road though; if they don’t, then the driver will stop at the top of Perast town on the main road.
-To come back, we picked up the Perast to Kotor bus in the same place we were dropped off.
-Again, we were told buses will not always come through Perast town; especially in high season.
+Not all buses take the lower road though.
+If they don’t, then the driver will stop at the top of Perast town on the main road.

-Travel To Perast, Montenegro by Car or Taxi
+Travel to Perast, Montenegro by Car

 Self-driving to Perast from Kotor is straightforward – simply take the shoreline road north.
 It is not advisable to drive into Perast, as there is only one road and parking spots are limited.